prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 <img src={ClientStackPng} />

-If you're not familiar with the various types of nodes and networks that power the Ethereum ecosystem, see [Nodes and networks](nodes-networks.md) for a refresher.
+Nodes can be configured to run on one of Ethereum's many networks.
+Production apps and real ETH live on Ethereum Mainnet, while test networks allow protocol and application developers to test new features using fake ETH.
+See [Nodes and networks](nodes-networks.md) for a more detailed refresher on Ethereum's nodes and networks.

 ### Blockchain data structure